Roland-Sankara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 7-everybody
 This script gives the owner, group and others execution permission over a file called hello.
 The command use is `chmod`.

+## 8-James_Bond
+This script sets all users to have all file permissions while the owner and the group have none